awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines-caching.md

 # Caching Pipeline Steps<a name="pipelines-caching"></a>

 When you use step signature caching, before SageMaker Pipelines executes a step, it attempts to find a previous execution of a step that was called with the same arguments\.
 SageMaker Pipelines checks that the call signatures are identical\.
-Pipelines doesn't check whether the data or code that the arguments point to has changed\.
-If a previous execution is found, a cache hit is created\.
+Pipelines doesn't check whether the data or code to which the arguments point has changed\.
+If Pipelines finds a previous execution, it creates a cache hit\.
 Pipelines then propagates the values from the cache hit during execution, rather than recomputing the step\.

-Step caching only considers successful executions, so no failed executions are ever reused\.
+Step caching only considers successful executions, so it never reuses failed executions\.
 When multiple successful executions exist within the timeout period, Pipelines uses the result for the most recent successful execution\.
-If no successful executions match in the timeout period, Pipelines won't reuse any steps\.
+If no successful executions match in the timeout period, Pipelines doesn't reuse any steps\.
 If the executor finds a cache hit for a previous step execution that is still in progress, both steps continue executing and update the cache, if they're successful\.

-You must opt\-in to step caching, otherwise it is off by default\.
+You must opt in to step caching, otherwise it is off by default\.
 When you enable step caching, you must also define a timeout\.
 This timeout defines how old a previous execution can be to be considered for reuse\.

 Step caching is only scoped for individual pipelines, so you can’t reuse a step from another pipeline\.
 Even if there is a step signature match in the other pipeline, the step is not reused\.